jvia/protobuf/resources/docs/1050-tutorial.md

 new code will not be able to tell whether it was left empty (by new code) or never set at all (by old code).

+Be sure to see our docs on [Extension usage][extension-usage] for Clojure protobuf.

 ## Advanced Usage